Skip to content

 The size of the column histogram that is generated for a preview of a data quality incident.

-This parameter could be also configured by setting DQO_INCIDENTS_COLUMN_HISTOGRAM_SIZE environment variable.
+This parameter can also be configured by setting the DQO_INCIDENTS_COLUMN_HISTOGRAM_SIZE environment variable.

 --dqo.incidents.count-open-incidents-days

-This parameter could be also configured by setting DQO_INCIDENTS_COUNT_OPEN_INCIDENTS_DAYS environment variable.
+This parameter can also be configured by setting the DQO_INCIDENTS_COUNT_OPEN_INCIDENTS_DAYS environment variable.

 --dqo.instance.signature-key

-DQO local instance signature key that is used to issue and verify digital signatures on API keys.
+DQOps local instance signature key that is used to issue and verify digital signatures on API keys.
 It is a base64 encoded byte array (32 bytes).
-When not configured, DQO will generate a secure random key and store it in the .localsettings.dqosettings.yaml file.
+When not configured, DQOps will generate a secure random key and store it in the .localsettings.dqosettings.yaml file.

-This parameter could be also configured by setting DQO_INSTANCE_SIGNATURE_KEY environment variable.
+This parameter can also be configured by setting the DQO_INSTANCE_SIGNATURE_KEY environment variable.

 --dqo.jdbc.expire-after-access-seconds